peterhuene/wasmbuilder.app/README.md

 ### Connecting Instances

-To connect two instances, drag a connection from the circle of an export on one instance to the circle of a matching import on another instance.
+To connect two instances, drag a connection from the circle of an export on one instance to the square of a matching import on another instance.

 The names do not need to match, but the types of the items must be compatible with one another.